fishieststick/rpi-bootonce/README.md

 * personal auth keys expire after 6 hours
 * organisation auth keys can expire between 1 and 90 days
 * personal accounts can only have one active auth key at a time
+* organisations can have multiple active auth keys
 * each device or prepared OS install needs its own unused auth key
 * the target Raspberry Pi must boot and reach the internet before the key expires